ArenKae/push_swap/README.md

 - The numbers provided can be positive or negative integers.
 There must not be any duplicates.

--If the arguments are valid, the program will output the most efficient list of actions to sort the list.
+- If the arguments are valid, the program will output the most efficient list of actions to sort the list.

 - The program can be checked with the provided checker, like this :